zklite-exchange/backend/README.md

 Arguments: `[marketInfoJson]`

-Description: Returns a standard market info JSON from the Zigzag Markets API.
+Description: Returns a standard market info JSON from the zkLite Markets API.
 Returned on every `subscribemarket` call

 ```json
 {